JeelaShalini37/Stock-Data-Forecasting/README.md

-# 📊 Stock Price Forecasting with Deep Learning (LSTM)
+# 📊 Stock Data Forecasting with Machine Learning (LSTM)

 ## 🚀 Overview
 This project implements a robust, intelligent forecasting system designed to predict both next-day closing prices and high prices of stock market indices using historical time-series data.
 Instead of relying on a single predictive model, it evaluates and dynamically selects the best-performing model among CNN, LSTM, and RNN architectures for each prediction point, thereby optimizing accuracy under changing market dynamics.